Get the latest, first

 Standard, Repeatable Security Practices

 CIS builds its benchmarks based on tried and tested best practices, helping enterprises quickly adopt an iterative cycle of security hardening.
 The framework acts as an essential blueprint for the scalable implementation of security controls.
-Hence, it is applicable to clusters of different sizes and complexity. .
+Hence, it applies to clusters of different sizes and complexity. .

 Maps to Major Compliance Frameworks